 Each individual competency is described at three different levels: foundation, experienced and leading.
 You do not have to meet every statement at every level, and leading statements are relevant to all, not just those in leadership roles!
 You may find that for your role it is important to be highly competent in one area, while other areas are simply beneficial.

 Museum and heritage learning practitioners have chosen to use the Competency Framework in a variety of ways since they were first developed in 2014, and we invite sector colleagues to use them in whatever way is most effective for their work.

 - Further the professionalisation of learning roles by identifying the core competencies required and establishing professional standards for the workforce.

-- Aid heritage educators to assess and focus their continuing professional development.
+- Enable educators to assess their own skills and plan their continuing professional development.